 - Seafood (oysters, clams, sardines, crab, saltwater fish, and freshwater fish)

 - Whole grains (whole-grain pasta, brown rice, oatmeal, etc.)

 8. Include Omega-3 Fatty Acids in Your Diet

 We know that omega-3 fatty acids have innumerable health benefits.
 Recently, scientists have revealed that a deficit of omega-3 fatty acids is associated with depression.
-In one study, researchers determined that societies that eat a small amount of omega-3 fatty acids have a higher prevalence of major depressive disorder than societies that get ample omega-3 fatty acids.
+In one study, researchers determined that societies that don't eat enough omega-3 fatty acids may have higher rates of major depressive disorder than societies that get ample omega-3 fatty acids.
 Other studies show that people who infrequently eat fish, which is a rich source of omega-3 fatty acids, are more likely to suffer from depression.

 - Sources of omega-3 fatty acids: fatty fish (anchovy, mackerel, salmon, sardines, shad, and tuna), flaxseed, and nuts.